- Operating System Name

 The end of OpenBSD FAQ 5: section on OpenBSD Flavors states, “It is important to understand that OpenBSD is an Operating System, intended to be taken as a whole, not a kernel with a bunch of utilities stuck on.”
 The kernel and other software is meant to match.

-Even while recognizing that, it is interesting that Debian has branched out from originally using Linux only, to now supporting the FreeBSD kernel.
+Even while recognizing that softare updates have primarily been offerred through new releases of the operating system, it is interesting that Debian has branched out from originally using Linux only, to now supporting the FreeBSD kernel.
 Who knows how things might evolve in the future?
 There is a project (which is most certainly third party, unrelated to the official OpenBSD development) which is obase, a port of the OpenBSD userland to Linux.

 - Other websites